By Mario Alexandre · March 27, 2026 · 11 min read

 }

-Take any prompt you have used recently and decompose it into 6 bands.
+Take any prompt you have used lately.
+Break it into 6 bands.
 Or paste it into sinc-LLM and let the tool do it for you.
 Compare the raw and structured outputs.
-The difference is immediately visible — and measurable.
+The difference is easy to see, and you can measure it.

-For more depth, read the complete 2026 guide or learn the best practices from 275 experiments.
+Want to go deeper?
+Read the complete 2026 guide or see the best practices from 275 experiments.